Introduction to the LRC

 The Computer Lab makes available 82 computer stations, providing Internet access as well as special instructional materials.
 Stations are distributed throughout both floors of the LRC.

-Each computer has links to PubMed, Mantis, Index to Chiropractic Literature, EBSCOhost, ChiroWeb, ChiroDirectory, the Library's online catalog, the journal holdings list, and the 3D Anatomy for Chiropractic from Primal Picture.
-Other selected computers provide access to eConnect, and DietMaster Pro.
+Each computer has links to PubMed, Mantis, Index to Chiropractic Literature, EBSCOhost, ChiroWeb, ChiroDirectory, the Library's online catalog, the journal holdings list, and the 3D Anatomy for Chiropractic from Primal Pictures.
+Other selected computers provide access to SmartCloud, and DietMaster Pro.
 In addition to these applications, the LRC makes available two DVD-Roms that can be played directly from the DVD at the library; they are Primal Pictures Interactive Functional Anatomy and Primal 3D Interactive Series Complete Human Anatomy.
 Five high speed printers are available.

 The assessment center has available an OtoSim, or ear simulator that will increase student’s knowledge-base of ear pathologies and otoscopic technique.
 The realistic earform and canal provide the opportunity to visualize over 200 normal and abnormal high resolution images of the middle ear and external auditory canal.
 Detailed text allows individuals to read a description of the conditions through a self-guided tutorial.
 OtoSim is also available at your library computer lab on #s 7 and 8 in area one.